simple-frontend-dev/frontend-applications-split/examples/1-separate-repositories/reverse-proxy-split/README.md

 When your applications are live under the same domain but different URLS, for example https://website.com/home and https://website.com/blog, then you will have to use a reverse proxy at some point in your stack to be able to serve the different frontend applications mapped to different repositories.

-The simplest setup you can use for that is a dedicated reverse proxy such as [nginx](https://nginx.org/) for incoming requests to https://website.com
+The simplest setup you can use for that is a dedicated reverse proxy such as [nginx](https://nginx.org/) for incoming requests to https://website.com.

+To share packages accross apps, you can publish your private npm packages you install in your frontend applications.

 ## When to use